-Active monies are public monies determined to be necessary to meet current demands upon the District treasury.
-Active monies must be maintained either as cash in the District treasury, in commercial accounts payable or can be withdrawn on demand, including negotiable order of withdrawal (NOW) accounts, or in money market deposit accounts.
+Active deposits are public deposits determined to be necessary to meet current demands upon the District treasury.
+Active monies must be maintained either as cash in the District treasury, in commercial accounts payable or withdrawable on demand, including negotiable order of withdrawal (NOW) accounts, or in money market deposit accounts.

-Inactive deposits are public deposits that the Trustees have identified as not required for use within the current five-year period of designation of depositories.
+Inactive deposits are public deposits that the Board has identified as not required for use within the current five year period of designation of depositories.
 Inactive deposits must either be evidenced by certificates of deposit maturing not later than the end of the current period of designation of depositories, or by savings or deposit accounts including, but not limited to, passbook accounts.